-Tretinoin is a topical medication that’s used as both an acne treatment and an anti-aging treatment.
-Tretinoin comes in a range of forms, the most popular of which are topical cream and gel.
-It’s sold under a variety of brand names, including Retin-A and Renova.
+Tretinoin is a topical medication that’s used as both an acne and anti-aging treatment.
+Tretinoin comes in a range of forms, the most popular of which are topical creams and gesl.
+It’s sold under a variety of brand names, including Retin-A® and Renova®.

 Like other retinoids, tretinoin is a derivative of vitamin A. The medication increases the speed at which skin cells die and regrow, resulting in increased cellular turnover.
 This helps to prevent the development of acne and reduces the impact of aging on your skin’s appearance and quality.